tytydraco/yessleep/out/The_Unwrapping_Party.md

-Look, I know how this sounds.
+Look, I know how this is going to sound.
 I really do.
 But when you have too much [disposable](https://www.reddit.com/r/PageTurner627Horror/comments/1pnmwq7/december_took_everything_part_1/) income and not enough common sense, curiosity turns into bad decisions fast.
 That’s how I ended up buying a supposedly real Egyptian mummy off the dark web at three in the morning, half-drunk and fully convinced I was invincible.

 The seller was evasive but confident.
 Claimed it was the genuine remains of a 15th Dynasty princess named Shariti.
 Included grainy photos, a shaky “provenance,” and just enough historical jargon to feel convincing.
 The price?
 Twelve thousand dollars.
 Honestly, I’d spent more on furniture I barely liked.
 This at least came with a story.